 Critical Success Factors vs KPIs

-Since many business people often use the two terms interchangeably, we need to make the difference clear.
+Since many business people use the two terms interchangeably, we need to clarify the difference.
 This will help you become closer to your key goals and finally reach them.

 KPIs are measurements that help assess the success of a company.
 With key performance indicators, entrepreneurs can evaluate the overall performance of their brands.
-They can analyze both the overall effectiveness of a company and the progress of specific departments.
+They can analyze a company's overall effectiveness and specific departments' progress.
 KPIs are detailed and quantitative.
 For instance, “increase profits by 20% in the European market within six months”.

 The difference seems small yet significant.
 That’s why you should be familiar with the terms when starting a business.
 Now it’s time to review the types of critical success factors.